jae686/srl-tutorials/01_hello_world/01_hello_world.md

 ```

 SRL program entry point is, as usual with C++ programs, the `int main()` function.
-Before the use of any SRL function, it must be initialized via the ``SRL::Core::Initialize`` function.
+Before the use of any SRL function, it must be initialized via the `SRL::Core::Initialize` function.
 A [`SRL::Types::HighColor`](https://srl.reye.me/structSRL_1_1Types_1_1HighColor.html) containing the color must be provided.

 > [!TIP]
 > SRL already defines some [colors that the programmer can use](https://srl.reye.me/classSRL_1_1Types_1_1HighColor_1_1Colors.html), without having to manually define its RGB values.
-For example `SRL::Types::HighColor::Colors::Black` for the back color.
+For example `SRL::Types::HighColor::Colors::Black` for the black color.
 Now you can see why we define namespaces in order to ease the use of SRL defined types.

 > [!IMPORTANT]
 > SRL *MUST* be initialized before the use of any SRL functionality.